Skip to contents

 path

-The path to a (possibly multi-mode) R file, or a directory containing such files.
-By default, all files within the current working directory are checked, recursively.
+The path to a .R, .Rmd, .qmd, DESCRIPTION, a directory containing such files, or an R function.
+The default uses all files found within the current working directory and its children.

 root